5 Ways to create the perfect budget for your next holiday

 Pad your emergency funds with the cost of accommodation for a night.
 Don't tap your emergency funds until you are home safe and sound.
 At which point you could even use it to make a payment on your personal loan.

 If you're leaving the country, make sure your medical insurance will cover you.
 If not, consider travel insurance before you finalise your budget.
-Depending on the insurance package and provider you could be covered for anything from medical emergency to delayed flights.
+Depending on the insurance package and provider you could be covered for anything from a medical emergency to delayed flights.
 Investigate and weigh up the cost vs the benefit.

 #4) Choose quality over cost